Riksråd: Riksrådet in Norway

-As Norway had of old been a hereditary kingdom, the Norwegian Riksråd's task did not, originally include the election of the king, as in Sweden and Denmark.
+As Norway had of old been a hereditary kingdom, the Norwegian Riksråd's task did not originally include the election of the king, as was the case in Sweden and Denmark.
 However, as successive kings died without leaving any issue, starting with Olav IV in 1387, it fell to the Riksråd to interpret the succession laws.
 This it did so freely that Norway more and more became, in reality, an elected monarchy, like its Nordic neighbours.
 This was formally affirmed in 1450, when Christian I of Denmark took the Norwegian throne as an elected monarch.
 On his death, in 1481, the Riksråd ruled the country for two years, in an interregnum, before electing Christian's son as the new king – a period which could be seen as the height of the council's power.

 In the early 16th century, the power of the Norwegian council diminished.
 The Oldenburg union kings conducted a policy of strengthening their own power at the cost of the nobility, and the Norwegian nobility was too weak to put up a strong opposition.
 In addition, the few Norwegian noble families became more and more intermarried with the Danish nobility, giving them less of an interest in maintaining separate Norwegian structures.
 During the troubled transition to the reign of King Christian III, the Norwegian archbishop Olav Engelbrektsson led a rebellion in support of Christian's rival to the throne.
 After Christian had won, the Norwegian Riksråd was de facto abolished, in 1536–1537.
 The archbishop went into exile, the Protestant reformation was carried through in Denmark and Norway, and the Norwegian Riksråd never assembled again.